 While it is expected that the majority of students can make satisfactory progress in a normal period of time (three years for grades 6 thru 8), some individuals will require more or less time to develop their educational potential.

-The following alternatives to normal progress are available to meet student needs.
-Individual school sites offer course remediation throughout the school year.
+Therefore, the following alternatives to normal progress are available to meet student needs.